puppetlabs/puppetlabs-facter_task/README.md

 This module provides the facter_task task.
 This task allows you to discover facts about remote machines in your infrastructure.

 ## Requirements
+This module is compatible with Puppet Enterprise and Puppet Bolt.

-This module requires Puppet Enterprise 2017.3 or later to be installed on the machine from which you are running task commands (the controller node).
+Puppet Enterprise 2017.3 or later has to be installed on the machine from which you are running task commands (the controller node).
 Machines receiving task requests must be Puppet agents.
+OR
+Puppet Bolt 0.3.2 or later has to be installed on the machine from which you are running task commands.
+Machines receiving task requests must have SSH or WinRM services enabled.

 ## Usage

-To run a task, use the task command, specifying the fact you want to retrieve.
+To run a facter_task task, use the task command, specifying the fact you want to retrieve.

-1. On the command line, run `puppet task facter_task fact=<FACT>`.
+* With PE on the command line, run `puppet task run facter_task fact=<FACT>`.
+* With Bolt on the command line, run `bolt task run facter_task fact=<FACT>`.

-For example, to check the operating system family on a machine, run `puppet task facter_task fact=osfamily`
+For example, to check the operating system family on a machine, run:

+* With PE, run `puppet task run facter_task fact=osfamily --nodes neptune`
+* With Bolt, run `bolt task run facter_task fact=osfamily --nodes neptune --modules ~/modules`

 You can also run tasks in the PE console.
 See PE task documentation for complete information.